AviAcharya1/AviAcharya1/README.md

 💞️ I’m looking to collaborate on innovative projects that challenge me and help me grow as a developer.

-📫 How to reach me: aviacharysr@gmail.coom
+📫 How to reach me: aviacharysr@gmail.com

 😄 Pronouns: (Avi)